 A number of portrait sculptures exist but their role in the lives of Solomon Islanders remains debatable.
 One possibility is that artists may have worked on traditional lifelike sculptures while also producing decorative export curios to satisfy the acquisitive demand of westerners, thereby serving markedly different economic, social and ritual roles.

-The bust may have originally been a focal point as a gift or the centerpiece in a display celebrating an individual’s passage to adulthood, marriage or remembering the departed.
-The realist manner of the bust could indicate the artist had been commissioned to record a particular person’s likeness for posterity as he would have been considered physically beautiful through having large ear plugs, a celestial nose and a well kept hair style.
+The bust may originally have been intended as the focal point of a gift or the centrepiece in a display celebrating an individual’s passage to adulthood, marriage or remembering the departed.
+Its realism could indicate that the artist had been commissioned to record a particular person, his large earplugs, celestial nose and classic hairstyle being signifiers of great physical beauty.

-Text © National Gallery of Australia, Canberra 2010
+Text © National Gallery of Australia, Canberra 2014

 From: Collection highlights: National Gallery of Australia, National Gallery of Australia, Canberra, 2014